|Michael King, Bean North Coffee, Chair

 |Tripp Pomeroy, Café Campesino, Secretary

-Tripp Pomeroy is a co-owner and the CEO of Cafe Campesino – a founding member of Cooperative Coffees – with a roastery and coffee house in Americus, GA, and Sweetwater Organic Coffee, located in sunny Gainesville, FL.
+Tripp Pomeroy is a co-owner and the CEO of Cafe Campesino with a roastery and coffee house in Americus, GA, and Sweetwater Organic Coffee, located in sunny Gainesville, FL.
 As 100% fair trade organic coffee roasters, Cafe Campesino and Sweetwater purchase all of their coffee through Cooperative Coffees and are deeply committed to the cooperative business model and positively impacting the lives of small scale coffee farmers.
-Tripp has more than 25 years of experience in business management, sales and marketing, and international trade and development.
-He started his career as a volunteer with Habitat for Humanity International, serving as the organization’s PR coordinator for the 1990 Jimmy Carter Work Project, after which he worked on a variety of business ventures in Latin America and Asia.
-In 2018 Tripp founded the Trading Partner Resource Network, a non-profit organization that connects coffee consumers with some of the world’s leading farmer-owned cooperatives – trading partners of Cooperative Coffees – and the dynamic grassroots development work they are doing in their communities.
+Tripp has more than 25 years of experience in international business and development, starting his career as Habitat for Humanity International’s PR coordinator for the 1990 Jimmy Carter Work Project in Tijuana, Mexico-San Diego, California.
 Tripp received a BA from Tufts University and an MA in International Development from the American University’s School of International Service in Washington DC.
 From time to time, he can be seen cruising the backroads of Southwest Georgia and North Florida on his 2013 Suzuki V-Strom 650.

 |Ann Costello, Peace Coffee